If I die will my family be able to access my Facebook page and all the photos I have stored online?

 There are some third party companies that offer services to help you catalog your accounts and Google has recently introduced an “Inactive Account Manager.”
 But the truth is, when someone dies, their accounts essentially die with them.
 Your best safeguard, at least for now, is to make a good list of accounts and passwords and store it in a very safe place.

-I hope this helped.
-If you’d like to read a little more on the topic of “Digital Legacy,” here’s a link to a page on the Funeralwise.com site that explores the topic.
-Please be sure to let us know if you have any other questions or if we can be of help in any way.
+To read a little more on the topic of “Digital Legacy,” here’s a link to a page on the Funeralwise.com site that explores the topic.